 Museo del Automóvil Eduardo Inglesias

-My personal favourite museum was the Museo del Automóvil Edward Inglesias and its large collection of classic cars.
+My personal favorite museum was the Museo del Automóvil Edward Inglesias and its large collection of classic cars.

 Museo Histórico Cabildo de Montevideo

-My second favourite museum to explore in Montevideo is the Museo Histórico Cabildo de Montevideo.
+My second favorite museum to explore in Montevideo is the Museo Histórico Cabildo de Montevideo.
 This museum documents the Uruguayan constitution and the history of Uruguay as a nation.